farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

 **Solution 2: Sematic values** The idea here is to indicate status by using special values of the type normally returned on success.
 Null is common, and a bit of a special case.
 I often see 0 as the implicit default ID. `-1` is also somewhat common for operations that are suppose to return positive numbers.

-Semantic values are a bad idea.
+These semantic values are a bad idea.
 Null is a minefield of null reference exceptions, but at least an expected failure value in many languages.
 Other kinds of semantic values undermine a consumers expectation about how your code works and create likely scenarios for errors states to propegate through a system undetected.
 Thank you Code Complete for teaching me this early.

 **Solution 3: Exceptions** Exceptions have their place.
 It is often right to terminate a call chain when something truely unexpected happens rather than risk propegating errors.
 However, exceptions are like "cascading gotos".
 They surrender control flow to callers in a way this is often difficult to predict and reason about when used widely.